 Bacterial food poisoning: Most acute diarrhoea episodes are caused by viruses but some, especially those caught by ingesting infected food, can be bacterial.
 A study published in ‘Proceedings of the National Academy of Sciences’, found that probiotic bacteria can help protect against bacterial infections such as Listeria and the superbug Clostridium difficile infection.
 Some hospitals are giving people probiotics before going into hospital in order to reduce their risk of infection.

-Brain function: A study involving mice conducted by the Alimentary Pharmabiotic Centre at the University of Cork demonstrated how mice fed with Lactobacillus had significantly fewer stress, anxiety and depression-related behaviours than those fed with just broth.
+Brain function: Mice fed with Lactobacillus, in a laboratory study show significantly fewer stress, anxiety and depression-related behaviours than those fed with just broth.
 Moreover, bacteria-fed mice had lower levels of the stress-induced hormone corticosterone and had altered expression of receptors for the neurotransmitter GABA in the brain.
 In humans, a study from the University of California showed that healthy women consuming lactobacillus probiotics were reported to have improved brain function and less environmentally induced markers of stress.

 Irritable bowel syndrome (IBS) is a condition associated with abdominal bloating and flatulence.
 A 2010 Cochrane review summarised the evidence from several clinical studies which showed that probiotics can help some sufferers of IBS.
 The National Institute for Health and Care Excellence (NICE) recommends taking them for at least four weeks at a dose recommended by the manufacturer, and if they work to take them continually.